 Everyone has to start somewhere.
 The Iowa market is a great place to start as an inexperienced model/actor.
 Many of today's biggest stars started out as extras and background talent.
 The best thing you can do is take an indivdual class or workshop, seek out volunteer fashion shows, get involved in your local theatre, or find a book about "commercial modeling and acting."

 To answer this question we'd have to be able to tell the future and honestly we're not very good at that!
 The amount of work you book can vary greatly based on your look, age group, and level of experience.
 This is why we cannot promise work.
 Although we don't anticipate you never booking work, the possibility is there.
 However, if we offer you representation then we do feel confident that your type will be requested at some point.

 Rates vary depending on the type of job you are doing, the client's budget, and many other variables associated with the booking.
-Since Iowa is a smaller market, most models and actors do this for fun, basically as a hobby.
+Since Iowa is a smaller market, most models and actors do this part-time or as a hobby.
 Although possible, you'll rarely find models/actors that do this as a full time career.
 Models and actors get involved in Iowa because this is something they truly enjoy and have a passion for.
 It's a good way to make some extra money and for those select few it becomes a stepping stone into the bigger markets outside of Iowa.